Close Menu

 “By Allah, he does not believe!
 By Allah, he does not believe!
 By Allah, he does not believe!
 The one whose neighbor does not feel safe from his evil” (Sahih Bukhari).

-Imagine that—being denied the status of a believer simply because we failed to make our neighbors feel safe or comfortable.
+Imagine being denied the status of a believer simply because we failed to make our neighbors feel safe or comfortable.
 Whether it’s through our actions, words, or even our attitude, our neighbors shouldn’t fear or feel uneasy because of us.
 If they do, we risk falling short of true faith.
 Just let that sink in for a moment—failing in this duty can directly affect our standing as Muslims in the eyes of Allah.

 As Muslims, we believe that every action, good or bad, has a direct impact on our relationship with Allah.
 So what happens when we knowingly neglect our neighbor’s rights?
 In one hadith, the Prophet Muhammad (peace and blessings be upon him) talked about the situation of a woman who was known for her regular prayers and fasting, yet she entered Hellfire.